Simplemux/simplemux/documentation/scenarios.md

 ./simplemux/simplemux -i tap3 -e eth1 -M tcpserver -T tap -c 192.168.3.172 -d 3 -n 1 -f
 ```

-With this script you can add the red part in the right machine:
+With this script you can create the devices in the right machine:
 ```
-# raspberry 172
+# raspberry 2
 # add the interface eth0.3, part of VLAN 3
 ip link add link eth0 name eth0.3 type vlan id 3
 # add the interface tap3